-So, what happened herr?
+So, what happened here?
 What do you need to know?
 Are mortgage brokers supposed to provide property advice?
 How qualified are mortgage brokers to provide property advice?
 Should they be licenced in real estate before they can provide property advice as well?
-What hidden agenda do you really need to know with property advice from mortgage brokers?
+What are the hidden agenda that you need to know with property advice from mortgage brokers?

 This article will explain what you need to know with property advice from mortgage brokers, expose what is not said to you, and how to protect yourself from the hidden agendas.